The off-the-beaten-path Czech city we nearly wrote off …

 After visiting Poruba, we took a tram back towards the city centre and visited the vast jumble of steel, furnaces and towers that make up the incredible Dolni Vitkovice.
 You are free to wander around large parts of the complex at ground level (and with no entrance fee) but to explore some of the restricted areas, such as the Bolt Tower and the blast furnace, you are required to join a guided tour.
 Details of timings and prices are listed on the Dolni Vitkovice website.

-Dolni Vitkovice really is a unique tourist attraction and such a good use of a once-derelict space.
+Dolni Vitkovice really is a unique tourist attraction and great use of a once-derelict space.
 It is perfect for people of all ages, think Urbex (urban exploration) for beginners and it is currently being considered for UNESCO-World heritage status.
-The complex also hosts musical and culture events including the annual Colours of Ostrava music festival.
+The complex also hosts musical and cultural events including the annual Colours of Ostrava music festival.

 Needless to say, we were glad we didn’t give up on Ostrava.
 Poruba was interesting for us as we like that style of architecture and the history that is associated with it, but Dolni Vitkovice was, simply put, very cool and one of the most unique tourist attractions we have seen in a while.
 We even ended up liking Ostava – once Monday had begun, that is, and the shops were open and there was a bit of life on the streets!